learn-co-curriculum/dsc-refactoring-with-pipelines/README.md

 ### `FeatureUnion` Class

-A `FeatureUnion` concatenates together the results of multiple different transformers.
+A `FeatureUnion` **concatenates together the results of multiple different transformers**.
 While `Pipeline` and a `ColumnTransformer` are usually enough to perform basic *data cleaning* forms of preprocessing, it's also helpful to be able to use a `FeatureUnion` for *feature engineering* forms of preprocessing.

 Let's use a `FeatureUnion` to add on the `number_odd` feature from before.
 Because we only want this transformation to apply to the `number` column, we need to wrap it in a `ColumnTransformer` again.
 Let's call this new one `feature_eng` to indicate what it is doing: